ssumtitmas/tfmodule-azurermlinuxwebapp-alzcompliant/examples/internal-facing/README.md

-# Internal/Private Web App Deployment Example
+# Internal-Facing Web App Deployment Example

 This example demonstrates deploying an Azure Linux Web App with **private endpoint** and **public access disabled** for internal-only applications.